-Leveraging the R1 Patient Experience platform to offer the most convenient, consumer-focused digital experience, healthcare marketers can make it easy for patients to find and choose their health system over the competition.
+Leveraging R1 Entri™, the intelligent patient access solution, to offer the most convenient, consumer-focused digital experience, healthcare marketers can make it easy for patients to find and choose their health system over the competition.
 Here are strategies for how a digital front door supports consumer acquisition and engagement:

 Many organizations offer digital self-service scheduling to current patients using their EMR portal.
 With a digital front door solution, self-service scheduling can be extended to not just current patients but to net-new consumers seeking care as well.
 In addition, with a platform that leverages rules-based automation, the self-scheduling process becomes highly reliable using embedded step-by-step guidance, whether the patient is scheduling a routine visit or an advanced diagnostic imaging procedure.